Faresalghazy/PiCa/README.md

  - Currently, the Car.steer() method does not work with all angles, but rather a small range, a future update could make the car move at exact angles rather than rotate right or left, and move forward and backward.
  - I am currently working on receiving video from the car using CarJoy and a videoview, this should be finished soon.
- - PiCa is not *my* project, it is *our* project.
-I would be happy to see everyone contributing to it, as a result, if you are able to improve the Car class, please do so and submit a pull request, you will ofcourse be credited
+ -  Don't let PiCa be *my* project, let it be *our* project.
+I would be happy to see everyone contributing to it, as a result, if you are able to improve the Car class or any other parts of the project, or add new features, please do so and submit a pull request, you will ofcourse be credited

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTgyODIyMzgxN119